hibrahi000/T3-Invoice/README.md

    ```
 3. Create and enter your Environment Variables in `env.js` at the root directory

-- DATABASE_URL - you get this from your pascal database settings
+- DATABASE_URL - you get this from either your local or production postgres server
+  - The format is as follows `postgres://YourUserName:YourPassword@YourHostname:5432/YourDatabaseName`
 - NEXTAUTH_SECRET - you can generate this by running : `openssl rand -base64 32` in your terminal
 - NEXTAUTH_URL - for dev it will be "http://localhost:3000"
 - DISCORD_CLIENT_ID - you can get this from your developer settings on discord